City-of-Turku/rw-apiproxy/README.md

 Make a copy of config.ini.sample to config.ini and modify service endpoints, set any required API keys and choose a backend to use.
 See config.ini.sample for details.

-## Client keys
+## Client key
 A client application must have a API key to indentify it.
-This key is a random string and must be provided in the http request header 'xxx' and must be sent with every request.
+This key is a random string and must be provided in the http request header 'HTTP_X_AUTHENTICATIONKEY' and must be sent with every request.
+If the key is invalid or missing all request will be denied.

 ### Client keys configuration